Frank Bolick

-Frank Charles Bolick (born June 28, 1966) is a former Major League Baseball player from Ashland, Pennsylvania.
+Frank Charles Bolick (born June 28, 1966) is an American former Major League Baseball player from Ashland, Pennsylvania.
 He was an infielder for the Montreal Expos and Anaheim Angels.
 He also played four seasons in Japan with the Chiba Lotte Marines.
 He threw right-handed, and was a switch hitter.

 Early career

 Bolick played high school baseball at Mount Carmel Area and was drafted out of high school by the Montreal Expos in 1985, but did not sign, instead choosing to play college baseball at Georgia Tech.
 He was drafted again by the Milwaukee Brewers in 1987, and signed with them on June 12 of that year.

 Professional career

 North America

 Bolick made his way through various minor league organizations before making his major league debut in with the Expos.
 He played in 95 games that year, hitting 4 home runs and 24 RBIs with a .211 batting average.
 He spent several more years in the minors with five more organizations before being promoted to the majors again in with the Anaheim Angels.
 He played 21 games before being released at the end of the season.